 But you look at it all and know A) it may be tiring and B) not always good for you.
-It may feel like the long-term condition you live with is winning out and you will have to sacrifice any fun you were hoping to have.
-You may be debating about throwing it all in, drinking, eating and doing what you want during the holiday season and getting back on the straight and narrow come 1st January.
+It may feel like the health issue you live with is winning and you will have to sacrifice any fun you were hoping to have.
+You may be ready to sacrifice your health and do what you want during the holiday season to have fun.
+Then get back on the straight and narrow come 1st January.

-Read on to learn how planning for the 4 big F’s of the holiday season mean you can look after yourself AND have fun this holiday season.
+Read on to learn how planning for the 4 big F’s of the holiday season means you don’t have to sacrifice your health AND fun this holiday season.

 - Food and drink